-The TPS54560-Q1 is a 60-V, 5-A, step-down regulator with an integrated high side MOSFET.
-The device survives load dump pulses up to 65 V per ISO 7637.
+The TPS54561 is a 60-V, 5-A, step down regulator with an integrated high side MOSFET.
+The device survives load dump pulses up to 65V per ISO 7637.
 Current mode control provides simple external compensation and flexible component selection.
-A low-ripple, pulse-skip mode reduces the no load supply current to 146 μA.
-Shutdown supply current is reduced to 2 μA when the enable pin is pulled low.
+A low ripple pulse skip mode reduces the no load supply current to 152 μ A. Shutdown supply current is reduced to 2 μ A when the enable pin is pulled low.

-Undervoltage lockout is internally set at 4.3 V but can be increased using an external resistor divider at the enable pin.
-The output voltage start-up ramp is internally controlled to provide a controlled start-up and eliminate overshoot.
+Undervoltage lockout is internally set at 4.3 V but can increase using an external resistor divider at the enable pin.
+The output voltage start up ramp is controlled by the soft start pin that can also be configured for sequencing/tracking.
+An open drain power good signal indicates the output is within 93% to 106% of its nominal voltage.

-A wide adjustable frequency range allows either efficiency or external component size to be optimized.
-Output current is limited cycle-by-cycle.
-Frequency foldback and thermal shutdown protects internal and external components during an overload condition.
+A wide adjustable switching-frequency range allows for optimization of either efficiency or external component size.
+Cycle-by-cycle current limit, frequency foldback and thermal shutdown protects internal and external components during an overload condition.